 - ½ teaspoon (½ teaspoon) curry powder, mild or medium

 - zest of 1 lemon

-- Mix the yoghurt with the turmeric, korma spice and chilli flakes.
+- Mix the yogurt with the spices and lemon zest.
 Place the yogurt mix in a large bowl or a ziplock bag and add in the chicken.
-Rub the marinade into the chicken and leave in the marinade for 30 minutes at room temperature or in the fridge overnight.
+Rub the marinade into the chicken and leave for 30 minutes at room temperature or in the fridge overnight.